FlowFuse/website/src/blog/2022/08/flowforge-08-released.md

 ### Upgrading FlowForge

-[FlowForge Cloud](https://app.flowforge.com) is already running 0.8 - so you can link your Projects now.
+[FlowForge Cloud](https://app.flowforge.com) is already running 0.8 and the stacks updated.
+Upgrade your project stacks to the latest version and start using the Project Link nodes now.

 If you installed a previous version of FlowForge and want to upgrade, our documentation provides a guide for [upgrading FlowForge on a local server](http://flowforge.com/docs/install#upgrade).